web3validator/web34ever-identity/web34ever-self-identity.md

 						           Infrastructure

  We have used enterprise-level hardware to run nodes for the most popular PoS blockchains since 2018.
-We use advanced data centers such as: [Equinix](https://www.equinix.com/data-centers), [StackPath](https://www.stackpath.com/), [Edgevanna](https://edgevana.com/), [OVH](https://www.ovhcloud.com/en/)
+We use advanced data centers: [Equinix](https://www.equinix.com/data-centers), [StackPath](https://www.stackpath.com/), [Edgevanna](https://edgevana.com/), [OVH](https://www.ovhcloud.com/en/)

 Our team validates a huge number of mainnets and participates in various testnet programs.
 We are very interested in projects in which we can contribute and gain/give additional knowledge.